A Breast Cancer Diagnosis

 Well-Coordinated and Comprehensive Approach

-Dr. Dultz and Dr. Crivello are board-certified general surgeons who then completed an additional Fellowship in Breast Surgical Oncology.
+Drs.
+Dultz, Crivello and Newman are board-certified general surgeons who then completed an additional Fellowship in Breast Surgical Oncology.
 They are highly trained surgical specialists in the field of Breast Cancer Surgery.
 “Specialists” are doctors who have completed their residency training in a specific area of medicine.
 After finishing the education and training needed for their specialty, they must pass an examination given by the specialty board.
 Doctors who meet all of the requirements for their specialty and pass the national board exams are given the status of “diplomate.”
 They are now board-certified specialists in their fields.
 A specialist can become a subspecialist as well.
 To do this, the doctor must take at least one additional year of full-time education in a particular area of a specialty, or be selected to complete a fellowship.

 Benefits of a High Volume Surgeon